airbytehq/quickstarts/airbyte_dbt_airflow_bigquery/README.md

    If you want to avoid hardcoding credentials in the `profiles.yml` file, you can leverage environment variables.
 Here's an example: `keyfile: "{{ env_var('DBT_BIGQUERY_KEYFILE_PATH', '') }}"`

-3. **Test the Connection**:
+3. **Test the Connection (Optional)**:

-   Once you’ve updated the connection details, you can test the connection to your BigQuery instance using:
+   You can test the connection to your BigQuery instance using the following command.
+Just take into account that you would need to provide the local path to your service account key file instead.

    ```bash
    dbt debug
    ```

    If everything is set up correctly, this command should report a successful connection to BigQuery 🎉.

 ## 5. Setting Up Airflow